paths to spiritual awareness are many.

 as far as I can tell from my use of the Oracle this is not

-facilitate the spiritual influence
+facilitate the spiritual harmony

-through our expressions of Love, and this
+through our expressions of Love, whether or not we are

 However, the skills we acquire in our pursuit of spiritual